How to Use Annatto Seeds: 7 Creative Ways for Colorful & Flavorful Cooking

 7. Natural Food Coloring for Baking

-Replace synthetic dyes with annatto-infused butter or oil when baking cakes, cupcakes, or cookies.
-Adds a warm, golden glow that looks amazing on Instagram too!
+Replace synthetic dyes with annatto-infused butter or oil in cakes, cupcakes, or cookies.
+Creates a warm golden glow perfect for Instagram-worthy desserts.

 How to Store Annatto Seeds for Maximum Flavor

-• Keep in a cool, dark place like a pantry or cupboard.
+• Keep in a cool, dark pantry or cupboard for up to 2-3 years

 Spice jars including annatto seeds stored in a kitchen cabinet